 Where to Store Emergency Kit

-- coat closest by the entry door.
+- coat closet near the entry door.

-- in your off grid room
+- in your off-grid room

 - basement (stacked on totes or on a shelf to prevent water damage)